Chery Tiggo 9 Super Hybrid vs Ford Everest

 The Verdict

-The Chery Tiggo 9 Super Hybrid takes 5 of 7 key spec categories.
-The Chery Tiggo 9 Super Hybrid will save you roughly $1,653 a year in fuel.
-If boot space matters, the Chery Tiggo 9 Super Hybrid has a clear edge.
+The Chery Tiggo 9 Super Hybrid takes 3 of 5 key spec categories and comes in at a lower price.
+The Chery Tiggo 9 Super Hybrid will save you roughly $1,990 a year in fuel.
 The Chery Tiggo 9 Super Hybrid adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Comments (0)